Melanism: Adaptation

-Melanism related to the process of adaptation is called adaptive.
+Melanism related to the process of adaptation is called adaptive melanism.
 Most commonly, dark individuals become fitter to survive and reproduce in their environment as they are better camouflaged.
 This makes some species less conspicuous to predators, while others, such as leopards, use it as a foraging advantage during night hunting.
 Typically, adaptive melanism is heritable: A dominant allele, which is entirely or nearly entirely expressed in the phenotype, is responsible for the excessive amount of melanin.
 By contrast, adaptive melanism associated with Batesian mimicry in Zelandoperla fenestrata stoneflies is controlled by a recessive allele at the ebony locus.

 A more replicated example of human-induced shifts in melanism has arisen from repeated selection against melanic Zelandoperla fenestrata stonefly phenotypes following widespread deforestation in New Zealand.

 Industrial melanism

 Industrial melanism is an evolutionary effect in insects such as the peppered moth, Biston betularia in areas subject to industrial pollution.
 Darker pigmented individuals are favored by natural selection, apparently because they are better camouflaged against polluted backgrounds.
 When pollution was later reduced, lighter forms regained the advantage and melanism became less frequent.
 Other explanations have been proposed, such as that the melanin pigment enhances function of immune defences, or a thermal advantage from the darker coloration.